How to Speak to Your Neighbours about Japanese Knotweed

 Section 2: How Does Japanese Knotweed Spread?

-Japanese knotweed spreads mainly from small pieces of root, and rhizomes.
-However this makes it easy to spread through soil movement, garden waste, and even the tires of vehicles.
-In addition, the plant produces a large number of seeds that can be dispersed by wind, water, and animals. the seeds tend to all be infertile.
+Japanese knotweed spreads mainly from small pieces of root and rhizomes.
+However, this makes spreading through soil movement, garden waste, and even vehicle tyres easy.
+In addition, the plant produces a large number of seeds that can be dispersed by wind, water, and animals.
+The seeds tend to all be infertile.
 Most of the plants across Europe and the UK are female.

 Section 3: Why is it Important to Speak to Your Neighbours about Japanese Knotweed?

 If you have Japanese knotweed on your property, it is important to speak to your neighbours about its presence.
 It can easily spread to their land and cause significant damage.
 In many cases, Japanese knotweed can be present on multiple properties in a given area.
-Usually, a coordinated effort is required to manage the spread of the plant effectively.
+Usually, a coordinated effort is required to manage the plant’s spread effectivelyuired to effectively manage the plant’s spread.

-Additionally, speaking to your neighbours about Japanese knotweed can help to build community awareness of the problem.
-Similarly this encourages others to take action to manage the plant.
+Additionally, speaking to your neighbours about Japanese knotweed can help build community awareness of the problem.
+This can also encourage others to take action to manage the plant.

 Section 4: Approaching the Subject Sensitively